The Age of Reason: "Vulgar" language

 The most distinctive element of Paine's style in The Age of Reason is its "vulgarity".
 In the 18th century, "vulgarity" was associated with the middling and lower classes and not with obscenity and so when Paine celebrates his "vulgar" style and his critics attack it, the dispute is over class accessibility, not profanity.
 For example, Paine describes the Fall this way:

-The irreverent tone that Paine, combined with the vulgar style, set his work apart from its predecessors.
+The irreverent tone that Paine used, combined with the vulgar style, set his work apart from its predecessors.
 It took "deism out of the hands of the aristocracy and intellectuals and [brought] it to the people".

 Paine's rhetorical appeal to "the people" attracted almost as much criticism as his ridicule of the Bible.
 Bishop Richard Watson, forced to address the new audience in his influential response to Paine, An Apology for the Bible, wrote: "I shall, designedly, write this and the following letters in a popular manner; hoping that thereby they may stand a chance of being perused by that class of readers, for whom your work seems to be particularly calculated, and who are the most likely to be injured by it."
 However, it was not only the style that concerned Watson and others but also the cheapness of Paine's book.
 At one sedition trial in the early 1790s, the Attorney–General tried to prohibit Thomas Cooper from publishing his response to Burke's Reflections on the Revolution in France and argued that "although there was no exception to be taken to his pamphlet when in the hands of the upper classes, yet the government would not allow it to appear at a price which would insure its circulation among the people."